whu8-stat660/course-questions-wiki/week-12/README.md

 [Course Textbook Chapter 16, Problem 1]
+What's the use of an ARRAY statement?
+An ARRAY statement is used to define an array which could be referenced later.

 [Course Textbook Chapter 16, Problem 2]
+What's the meaning of the parameter in the braces of an ARRAY statement?
+It indicates the number of elements in the array.

 [Course Textbook Chapter 16, Problem 3]
+Can the WHILE or UNTIL clause be used in the DO statment which included in an ARRAY statement?
+I don't think so.

 [Course Textbook Chapter 16, Problem 4]
+How the index value is determined?
+The index value is determined by the position of the array element.

 [Course Textbook Chapter 16, Problem 5]
+What's the use of DIM funcion with array name?
+The DIM functions with the array name as the argument to process all the elements in an array.

 [Course Textbook Chapter 16, Problem 6]
+What the default length of character variables created in an ARRAY statement?
+Eight.

 [Course Textbook Chapter 16, Problem 7]
+Can two array statements use the same index?
+Yes.

 [Course Textbook Chapter 16, Problem 8]
+What's temporary array elements?

 [Week 12 SAS Recipe: recipe_to_disaggregate_counts_data]
+Why "where not(missing(Enrollment_K12))' is needed in the recipe?

 [Week 12 SAS Recipe: recipe_to_create_unique_record_id]
+How to create unique record id in SAS?